Yahoo DFS Basketball: Tuesday Picks

 This article is part of our Yahoo DFS Basketball series.

-The Warriors, who just rested Stephen Curry, Klay Thompson and Andrew Wiggins on Monday, should have all three players back at their disposal for their battle with the Clippers, who have maintained a winning record despite not having Paul George (elbow) and Kawhi Leonard (knee).
+Tuesday brings a limited slate in the NBA consisting of only four games.
+There aren't really any exciting matchups, either.
+The Pelicans and Suns could be a battle between two playoff teams, but the Pelicans being without Brandon Ingram (hamstring) puts a damper on things.

-Another one of the more intriguing matchups of the night features the Grizzlies hosting the Pelicans, two teams that can both score in bunches.
+The Nets will be on the road against the Magic, meaning that Kyrie Irving will once again be eligible to play.
+Jimmy Butler is expected to make his return for the Heat when they host the Pistons.

-Let's try to make sense of things and highlight some players to consider for your Yahoo lineups, as well as a few to possibly avoid.
+Let's highlight some players to consider for your Yahoo lineups, as well as a few to possibly avoid.

 GUARDS